totalspectrum/spin2cpp/doc/spin.md

 Note that there is no need for a body to the function (it is an error to give one).
 The number of parameters and return values, however, should be specified; they must match the number given in the final definition contained in the file.

 The function body need not be in Spin.
-For example, to use the C `atoi` function in a Spin object, you could do:
+For example, to use the C `atoi` function in a Spin object on a Propeller1, you could do:
 ```
 obj ser: "spin/FullDuplexSerial.spin"
 pub file "libc/stdlib/atoi.c" atoi(str)